milos-acimovic/hylastix-task-new/documentation/documentation.md

 1. External Access
     * Users access the system through the public internet.
     * Only ports 22 (SSH), 80 (HTTP), 443(HTTPS).
-    * SSH (22) is used for administrative access, HTTP (80) serves the static web page via Nginx.

 2. Public IP and Network Interface
     * The VM is assigned a static public IP, enabling external access.